 - Must specify the date by which you will be expected to return to full-time studies, and

-- Must show the physicians printed name, degree, include a signature and include their email address.
+- Must show the physicians printed name, professional title/degree, include a signature and include their email address.

-- Send this letter to the ISSS as soon as possible by submitting an e-form in iHawk - (click the blue login button) and log in with your HawkID and password.
+- Send this letter to the ISSS as soon as possible by submitting an e-form in iHawk (click the blue login button and log in with your HawkID and password).
 Go to "Other Student Services" and complete the e-form "Part-Time Authorization" by selecting the first option on the list for "illness/ medical condition."